chronoss09/TWiLightMenu-Easy-Install/README.md

 NB : for now, the script have the last TWiLightMenu version so no need to update it now...

-- Thanks to RocketRobz for TWiLightMenu
+- Thanks to Rocket Robz for TWiLightMenu
 - Thanks to DeadSkullzJr for cheats file
+- Source or more Icons [here](https://skins.ds-homebrew.com/icon/)